Since I was a little girl, my family has spent our summer vacation in the Adirondack Mountains of Upstate New York.

 At both locations, you can build your own smoothie, smoothie bowl, grain bowl, breakfast bowl, and salad.
 You can also get homemade, cold-pressed juices there, too.
 The markets have hundreds of gluten-free, dairy-free, paleo, and vegan options including products, soups, baked goods, grab-and-go deli sandwiches and dips, snacks, and even supplements.

 I’m a fan of the make-your-own-salad option, and if you get one, I highly recommend including the curried cashews and green goddess tahini dressing (seriously awesome).
 My husband is a fan of their sandwiches loaded with local ingredients.
+Local ingredients are one of his main criteria for selecting a local sandwich shop.
+He’s very picky when searching sub near me!

 For a look at the Green Goddess and Scape Cafe menus, click here, and for updates to daily specials, follow them on Instagram.